fatemethelady/datamining-course/README.md

 # datamining-course
-A beginner data mining course with notebooks.
+A beginner data mining course with notebooks instructed by me.